LackOfMorals/lackofmorals.github.io/_posts/2025-02-25-graphql-aura-v7-library.md

 ---
-layout: post
+layout: posts
-title: "GraphQL for AuraDB & v7 Library
+title: "GraphQL for AuraDB and the v7 Library
 description: "Using introspector with v7 library"
 tags: Neo4j Aura GraphQL
 ---